Here are 4 ways B2B Revenue Attribution can fire up your Account-Based Marketing

 By collecting, cleaning and sorting all relevant revenue data, and then having algorithms run reports and analytics on that data, revenue attribution gives marketers and growth professionals unprecedented (actionable) insight of the B2B customer journey.

 This insight is pivotal to your ABM strategy.
-To show you how, we’ve put together four ways a B2B attribution platform like Dreamdata uses fires up ABM.
+To show you how, we’ve put together four ways on how a B2B attribution platform like Dreamdata fires up your ABM.

 1. Organises all your data into an account-based model to fully reveal the B2B customer journey